antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

    * [Improve call counting mechanism](https://github.com/dotnet/runtime/pull/32250) used by tiered JIT compilation to smooth out performance during startup
    * [Dynamic generic dictionary expansion](https://github.com/dotnet/runtime/pull/32270) that eliminate performance cliffs hit by generic code
    * [Pinned object heap](https://github.com/dotnet/runtime/pull/32283) to reduce heap fragmentation caused by pinning
-   * Reduce GC pause times in specific situations, like [GC lock contention](https://github.com/dotnet/coreclr/pull/27776), [Array.Copy](https://github.com/dotnet/coreclr/pull/27776)
+   * Reduce GC pause times in specific situations, like [Array.Copy](https://github.com/dotnet/coreclr/pull/27776), [Array.Sort](https://github.com/dotnet/runtime/pull/35297) or [object unboxing](https://github.com/dotnet/runtime/pull/32353#issuecomment-586642480)
    * [Remove GC lock contention](https://github.com/dotnet/runtime/pull/32795)
 * Single file applications -- a new [single-file publish type](https://github.com/dotnet/runtime/issues/36590) that executes your app out of a single binary (for example, can be used on read-only media).
 * Windows ARM64 -- [Enable .NET to run natively on Windows ARM64](https://gist.github.com/richlander/6fd855f467036a941501e5dcaceabf0a), supporting both development scenarios and deployment of client apps on customer machines.
 * ARM64 -- [Improve ARM64 performance](https://github.com/dotnet/runtime/issues/35853) (Linux and Windows) in the JIT and BCL libraries.
 * Containers -- [Reduce container image size](https://github.com/dotnet/dotnet-docker/issues/1814#issuecomment-625294750) and implement [new container APIs](https://github.com/dotnet/runtime/pull/34334) to enable .NET to stay up-to-date with container runtime evolution.
 * New Target Framework -- We have adopted a [new approach for .NET TFMs](https://github.com/dotnet/designs/blob/master/accepted/2020/net5/net5.md).
-* Json APIs -- Enable easier [migration from Newtonsoft.Json to System.Text.Json](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).
+* JSON APIs -- Enable easier [migration from Newtonsoft.Json to System.Text.Json](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to).

 I'll share some more detailed information about some of these improvements, and where we see them headed.

 ### Windows ARM64

 .NET apps can now run natively on Windows ARM64.
-This follows the support we added for Linux ARM64, with .NET Core 3.0.
+This follows the support we added for Linux ARM64 in .NET Core 3.0.
 With .NET 5.0, you can develop web and UI apps on Windows ARM64 devices, and deliver your applications to users who own [Surface Pro X](https://www.microsoft.com/en-us/p/surface-pro-x/8VDNRP2M6HHC) and similar devices.
 You can already run .NET Core and .NET Framework apps on Windows ARM64, but via x86 emulation.
 It's workable, but native ARM64 execution has much better performance.

 You can download and use the .NET 5.0 SDK on ARM64 with today's preview 4 release.
 Currently, only Console and ASP.NET Core apps are supported.
 See [.NET 5.0 ARM64 tracking issue](https://gist.github.com/tommcdon/6a250a1caa621892a14ea42bf1f87b4a) to track our progress.